Apress/Devel-2D-Games-Unity/README.md

 #### Chapter 6, Page 202-204
 Credit: [@omundy](https://github.com/omundy)

 Ensure a copy of the `HealthBarObject` is in the Hierarchy view and select it.
 Add the HealthBar script this HealthBarObject.
 When working with the HealthBar in these next 3 pages (202-204), work with the copy of `HealthBarObject` in the Hierarchy view, not the copy in the Prefab folder.
+Make sure to apply changes when you're done, so the changes propagate to the Prefab.

 **Note**: The location of the button to apply changes to a prefab has changed in Unity 2018.
 The button is now located in the top right of the Inspector, in a drop-down menu called Overrides.